 Partial Month Rentals

-Small ticket leasing Cos sometimes insist that all leases start at a particular time in the month (usually the 1st) and that if the lease is to start earlier (so you can take delivery) you must pay a prorated rental. i.e. if your monthly rental is $100 (& the equipment cost $3,000) and you want to start on the 15th of the previous month then the prorated rental would be $50.
+Small ticket leasing Cos sometimes insist that all leases start at a particular time in the month (usually the 1st) and that if the supplier is to be paid earlier (so you can take delivery) you must pay a prorated rental. i.e. if your monthly rental is $100 (& the equipment cost $3,000) and you want the supplier paid on the 15th of the previous month then the prorated rental would be $50.
 Sounds fair!
 In reality your rental as far as the leasing Co is concerned is a payment of principal and interest and so the cost to it of starting you lease on the 15th is probably about 1/2% of $3,000 or $15.

 What can you do about it?
 Tell the leasing Co to start the lease on the 1st of the previous month and pay $100.
 Your lease will finish one month sooner and save you $49 (in the example).

 Most leases call for the 1st & last months' rentals to be paid at the start of the lease.
 Your sales rep may forget to point this out.
 If you do your calculations on the basis only the first rental is due or worse that it is due a month later (as in a conditional sale) means you will be underestimating the effective interest rate 1/2%!

 Make sure you get your purchase option in writing!

 Leasing is simply another form of financing albeit with some potential tax timing advantages.
 The rentals you pay and when they fall due and the residual value have an effective interest rate.
 Use our Lease Calculator (courtesy TimeValue) to confirm the interest rate quoted is indeed correct.
 If you are told this is a lease and there is no interest rate simply say "rubbish" and move on!